Install Connect Agent

 docker image prune

-To get started with Connect Agent, first create an agent ID in Heartbeat:
+To get started with Connect Agent, first create an Agent in Heartbeat:

-2. Select the Create button in the top right corner and enter a name, which generates the agent ID.
+2. Select the Create Agent in the top right corner and enter a name, which generates the Agent ID.

-This ID is required for your Connect Agent configuration and client mTLS certificate later in the Agent installation process.
+The ID is required for your Heartbeat Agent configuration and for the client mTLS certificate during the Heartbeat Agent installation.

 docker login dig-grid-artifactory.apps.ge.com